-Colorado Springs, Colorado–In June of 2008, the developer of an Army housing complex at Ft.
-Carson Army Base made a rather startling discovery: excavation for the recently completed housing project had somehow started the nearby 1,200-foot wide hillside moving toward the homes.
+After developing an Army housing complex at Ft.
+Carson Army Base, a rather startling discovery was made: excavation for the recently completed housing project had somehow started the nearby 1,200-foot wide hillside moving toward the homes.
 Worse yet, two water tanks holding 5 million gallons of water were located just above the destabilized hillside.
 The developer, Balfour Beatty Construction, called in the Stabilizing Force: Rembco.